CKQu1/CKQu1/README.md

 # 👋 Hi there, I'm Kevin (CKQu1)

-I'm a PhD graduate working at the intersection of ML, physics, and maths.
+I'm a Postdoc working at the intersection of ML, physics, and maths.

 - 🔬 Researching Theoretical ML & its intersection with Neuroscience
 - 📍 Based in Sydney, Australia